Ipswich State High School

-Ipswich State High School is a state secondary school in the suburb of Brassall, Ipswich, Queensland, Australia, established in 1963, On the site of the original Brassall State High School.
-Simon Riley is the current principal since 2005.
-The biggest high school in Ipswich has approximately 2 thousand students currently attending as of May 2021.
+Ipswich State High School is a state secondary school in the suburb of Brassall, Ipswich, Queensland, Australia, established in 1963 on the site of the original Brassall State High School.
+Kathryn Todd is the current principal.
+It is the biggest high school in Ipswich with approximately 1797 students currently attending as of 2024.

-History (Before and 1960's)
+History

 The Ipswich State High School originally came from a site in the main heart of the Ipswich (suburb), Queensland, inside The Queen Victoria Silver Jubilee Memorial Technical College before moving into the Brassall site in 1963.
 They were called "Ipswich State High School And Technical College".
 The School, while transportation, was called Brassall State High School in 1962.
-The Technical College remained at the original site until it was merched and moved into what is now know today as The Bremer Institute of TAFE.
+The Technical College remained at the original site until it was merched and moved into what is now known today as The Bremer Institute of TAFE.
 The School in 1962 originally had 4 main buildings, called "A", "B", "C" and "D".
 Brassall State High School Originally had 8 - 10 staff for the new site, while Ipswich State High School had up to 35 staff in 1963.
-Brassall State High School introduced a new group of important students called the Student Representative Council, which is still functions to this day.
+Brassall State High School introduced a new group of important students called the Student Representative Council, which still functions to this day.

-History (1970's - 2010's)

-Research is still operating for This Section as footage is rare due to the 1974 Brisbane flood and 2010–11 Queensland floods, impacting records of some years from the school's library and staff rooms.
+The 1974 Brisbane flood and the 2010–11 Queensland floods impacted records of some years from the school's library and staff rooms.